archivesque/archive/README.md

 ---

+__About__

-- What: docs that I find interesting or curious in some way.
+- _What:_ docs that I find interesting or curious in some way.
-- Why: access in spite of link rots, info deluge, etc.
+- _Why:_ access in spite of link rot, info deluge, etc.
-- How: I've never been affiliated with any of these organizations; all the docs come from public internet.
+- _How:_ I've never been affiliated with any of these organizations; all the docs come from public internet.

 ---